 This is a critical moment in the world.
+Here’s Boldranians Take on COVID-19.
 The COVID-19 pandemic has pushed us into a new reality of working from home, quarantines, and social distancing.
-In these trying times, people as well as businesses need to do everything possible to stop the virus even at the cost of comfort and profit.
-Before all this, it was easy to say that Boldr is a purpose-driven company on a mission to make a positive impact for our clients, employees, and community.
+In these trying times, people, as well as businesses, need to do everything possible to stop the virus even at the cost of comfort and profit.
+Before all this, it was easy to say that Boldr is a purpose-driven company with a mission to make a positive impact for our clients, employees, and community.
 Never have our values been tested more than now… until COVID-19.

 In the past few weeks, we have done everything we can to make sure our people are safe and able to work remotely, and that our commitment to our clients remains as strong as ever.
 Every Boldranian has stepped up and made a contribution, without which we wouldn’t be as ready or have been as flexible and adaptable to respond to the pandemic.
 People have shifted their schedules; sheltered together; taken on extra work; reached out to support and check-in on team members—every single person at Boldr has leaned in and lived their values.

 Today, we want to share a handful of stories that encapsulate the commitments of our team members as a way of saying thank you; and when we find ourselves against future challenges, giving ourselves a reference point for what we’re capable of because of the incredible team that makes us who we are.

 Boldr wouldn’t have been able to act as swiftly as it did if not for Jon’s dedication in keeping up with the global news and updates from the Philippine government.
 Before the quarantine was put into place, we were able to start planning for when (not if) our entire team had to work remotely.